Beraliv/beraliv.dev/packages/blog2/src/content/2021-04-07-making-object-out-of-tuple.md

 ---
 title: Making object out of tuple
 date: "2021-04-07"
-description: Third challenge is TupleToObject.
-I would say it's rarely used.
-But what we want to achieve here is having identical keys and values for the result object.
+description: Given the tuple, we need to get object where key and value equals to the elements of the tuple
 labels:
   - typescript
-  - easy
 keywords:
   - typescript
   - challenges
-categories:
-  - typechallenge
-featured: /making-object-out-of-tuple/step1-example-of-use.png
+image: /making-object-out-of-tuple/step1-example-of-use.png
 ---

 ![Example of TupleToObject use](/making-object-out-of-tuple/step1-example-of-use.png)